 Program Educational Objectives

-Graduates of aerospace and mechanical engineering are expected to attain the following educational objectives within a few years of graduation:
+Graduates of the undergraduate programs in Aerospace and Mechanical Engineering are expected to attain the following objectives within a few years after graduation:

-- Pursue further education through graduate school or professional development courses; and
+- Pursue further education through graduate school or professional development courses; and/or

 - Become leaders within their chosen profession whether it be industry, academia, or service.